Māori culture and values shape the everyday life of people in New Zealand.

 Transport yourself on a journey of discovery, from past to present, with these 10 unique Māori cultural experiences.

-Standing tall and proud in the Waipoua Forest you can find Tane Mahuta, New Zealand's tallest native kauri tree.
-Take a tour with Footprints Waipoua and learn from a local storyteller who will guide you into the ancient kauri forest at twilight, so you can witness the stillness of the forest as it transforms from day into night.
-Listen carefully for the sounds of kiwis and morepork.
+Standing tall and proud in the Waipoua Forest is Tāne Mahuta, one of New Zealand's tallest native kauri tree.
+Embark on an intimate tour through the forest with Footprints Waipoua.
+Discover the ancient kauri forest with local Māori storytellers who will guide you at twilight, so you can witness the stillness of the forest as it transforms from day into night.
+Learn how the forest plays an important role in the lives of local Māori and the eco-system.
+Listen carefully for the sounds of wildlife, including kiwis and morepork.

 As the founding document of New Zealand, the Treaty of Waitangi holds great importance in New Zealand's history.
 In Northland, take a guided tour through the Waitangi Treaty Grounds, explore the heritage buildings and get up close to the historic war canoe.
 With so many things to see in the museum, take advantage of the Waitangi Experience Pass which gives you entry to all areas for two consecutive days, so you can take your time exploring the museum.

 Manea, on the shores of the Hokianga Harbour, shares the stories and traditions of the great ancestor, Kupe.
 According to the people of the Hokianga region, Kupe was one of the first Polynesian navigators to arrive in Aotearoa, New Zealand.
 Experience a 75-minute multisensory journey of guided storytelling – through large scale artworks, film, performance, digital interaction, and the spectacular Hokianga environment.